pairingwg/bls_standard/draft-boneh-bls-signature.md

 * the first two bits of s_2, ..., s_k are 00
 * the x-coordinate is specified by the last log(p) bits of s_1, ..., s_k

-In fact, we will pad each substring with 0s so that the length of each substring is a multiple of 8.
+In fact, we will pad each substring with 0 bits so that the length of each substring is a multiple of 8 bits.

 This section uses the following constants: